particl/omp-lib/AGENDA.md

 Any changes to the current implementation should be denoted with // !implementation Any changes to the current protocol spec should be denoted with // !protocol

+A lot was missing from protocol and the implementation however continued and has undocumented fields.

 # Build the validation step by step.
 Once we have all the right interfaces we build the "step validator".
 Cast any input to the MPA interface.